MicrosoftDocs/powerbi-docs/articles/powerbi-gateway-enterprise.md

 If you need to white list IP addresses instead of the domains, you can download and use the Microsoft Azure Datacenter IP ranges list.
 [Download](https://www.microsoft.com/download/details.aspx?id=41653)

 ## Troubleshooting
-If you’re having trouble when installing and configuring a gateway, be sure to see [Troubleshooting the Power BI Gateway - Enterprise].
+If you’re having trouble when installing and configuring a gateway, be sure to see [Troubleshooting the Power BI Gateway - Enterprise](powerbi-gateway-enterprise-tshoot.md).

+If you think you are encountering proxy issues, with the gateway, see [Configuring proxy settings for the Power BI Gateways](powerbi-gateway-proxy.md).

 ## See also